 This is somewhat of an elementary concept to bodybuilding and/or building muscle mass, albeit a lot of inexperienced and experienced weightlifters still commonly make this simple mistake.
 One must remember the basic science behind gaining muscle mass, and that is: Your muscles grow while you're resting, not when you're constantly working them to death.
 True, they often swell while working out and many gym folks call it "getting pumped," but that is just from the temporary surge of excess blood that pumps into your muscles from the current exertion that is taking place.

-Take some breaks, don't overtrain your muscles and create some damn time gaps, it is simple as that, when it comes to gaining that muscular mass!
-In fact, after going through a regular routine of physical fitness training for a couple months or three, it is also good to take an entire week or two off.
+Take some breaks, don't overtrain your muscles and create some time gaps in between while recovering.
+It is simple as that, when it comes to gaining that muscular mass!
+In fact, after going through a regular routine of physical fitness training for a few consecutive months, it is also good to take an entire week or two off altogether.
 Remember what I said in my "muscle memory" post?
-If you've read that particular blog entry, you'll not be alarmed or fear the possibility of muscle loss during your down times, layoffs, off weeks, etc. Once again, your muscles grow during the recovery process, provided that you ingest an ample supply of nutrients, protein, and so on.
+If you've read that particular blog entry, you'll not be alarmed or fear the possibility of muscle loss during your down times, layoffs, off weeks, etc. Once again, your muscles grow during the recovery process, provided that you ingest an ample supply of nutrients, protein, calories, and so on.

 Another thing that semi-relates to this "muscle growth" stuff, is to shock your system from time to time.
 It is a training method that involves an ever-changing routine.
 If you applied this method, you would completely alter your workouts from month to month with a completely different set of exercises and/or angles of motion.
 Although, you don't necessarily have to entirely omit certain exercises that focus on the target areas within your desired goals of gain, but I'm just saying: when you shock your body with variety and unpredictable motions, you are apt for a full spectrum of muscle gains along with versatility and flexibility.

-I know that there are many professional bodybuilders who eliminate the possibility of this "don't overtrain the muscles" dilemma - so they can gain more mass - by simply working one or two muscle groups once a week.
+I know that there are many professional bodybuilders who eliminate the possibility of this "don't overtrain the muscles" dilemma - so they can gain more mass - by simply working each major muscle group once a week.
 Their routine usually consists of a 6-day-a-week program, with one day of rest, but during those 6 days, they never work or focus on the same group of muscles more than once a week.
 However, for most people who are not "professional bodybuilders," you will not need to resort to such things.
 For example, you may be a guy who just wants muscular arms and a toned chest.
 If that's the case, you could easily have great gains by working those areas hard, about once every 5 to 7 days and every so often, take a couple weeks off.
+[Edit: As for maintenance (if you don't want to gain but simply maintain), you can easily get away with working each desired muscle group once every two weeks.]

 Look at it this way: You're just not designed to be a workhorse, and to naturally gain muscle mass without drugs or growth hormones, it will take a lot of time and effort...